We may earn a commission when you buy through links in our articles. Learn more.

 It helps identify counterfeit Pokémon cards

-When it comes to spotting fake Pokémon cards, one of the first tests to do is to ensure the card is exactly the right size, and the same weight as an authentic copy.
+Seriously rare items, like first edition Pokémon cards or the elusive Shadowless Pokémon cards, can be worth many thousands of dollars, so, as a collector, it’s vital to be able to tell the real deal from a worthless impostor.
+When it comes to spotting fakes, one of the first tests to do is to ensure the card is exactly the right size, and the same weight as an authentic copy.
 For that, you gotta know the numbers to hit!

 It helps prevents cheating at tournaments

-Likewise, a standard card size ensures all cards used during a tournament are the same size to guarantee no cheating.
+A standard card size makes it easier and quicker for tournament organizers to ensure no players are cheating by using differently sized or counterfeit cards.
 Imagine if your most powerful cards were slightly bigger – you’d know exactly where they were in your deck and have an unfair advantage.

 Pokemon card size and weight guide - Wargamer photo showing a holo Zarude card being weighed